 Hector’s Deli might be the most over-qualified sandwich shop in Melbourne.

-Owners Dom Wilton, Jason Barratt, Edward Ring and their staff have worked in some of Melbourne’s most iconic venues.
-Wilton and Barratt first worked together as chefs at Stokehouse, while Barratt – a former chef de partie at Attica – met head barista Zac Kelly when they were both at LB2 Specialty Coffee.
+Owners Dom Wilton and Edward Ring and their staff have worked in some of Melbourne’s most iconic venues.
+Wilton and former co-owner Jason Barratt first worked together as chefs at Stokehouse, while Barratt – a former chef de partie at Attica – met head barista Zac Kelly when they were both at LB2 Specialty Coffee.

 It’s a heady set of credentials, but Hector’s Deli keeps things uncomplicated.
 The guys are drawing from their experiences, not recreating them.